hemepositive/PC-lecture/index.md

 <details>
   <summary><h3>How to do have a good GOC conversation?</h3></summary>

-  ### Use a talking map
+  ### Use a Talking Map
   ## [REMAP](https://www.vitaltalk.org/guides/transitionsgoals-of-care/)
   1. Reframe why the status quo isn’t working.
   2. Expect emotion & empathize.
   3. Map the future.
   4. Align with the patient’s values.
   5. Plan medical treatments that match patient values.

+## Susan Block's Four Questions

+1. Do you understand your prognosis?
+2. What are your fears about what is to come?
+3. What are your goals as time runs out?
+4. What trade offs are you willing to make?

 </details>

 ## Definitions